mathieu55/MoodleTools/README.md

 At the end of the HTML copy all the code from snippetDevTools.html

 ### How to customize it
-To customize the tools, locate the line: "addTools(codeInput,divToolbar,true,true,"{}()<>\"\'&|");"
+To customize the tools, locate the line: addTools(...);

-The third parameter enable/disable indenting with tab and shift-tab The fourth parameter add/remove the button to align all the codes The fifth parameter is the list of special character offers to students to copy to the clipboard. if the list is empty, the feature is disabled
+The third parameter enable/disable indenting with tab and shift-tab.
+The fourth parameter add/remove the button to align all the codes.
+The fifth parameter is the list of special character offers to students to copy to the clipboard. if the list is empty, the feature is disabled.